SRY Protein

 -

-The „Sex determining region of Y-Gen” (SRY), known as SRY gene, is coding for a transkription factor (TDF for Testis-determining factor).
+Description: The ""Sex determining region of Y-Gen"" (SRY), known as SRY gene, is coding for a transkription factor (TDF for Testis-determining factor).
 It belongs to the protein family of DNA binding-proteins.
 The SRY gene is beside other genes used for the determination of the sex in human as well as other mammals.
 Most mammals have for this purpose a further gene, UBE1.
 In humans SRY is normally located on the short arm of the Y chromosome.
 Accordingly, people who possess this chromosome with the corresponding gene, normally have a male phenotype.
 It does not matter how many copies of the X chromosome are present, even people with a multiple X chromosome (Klinefelter's syndrome) have this.
 The protein encoded by the gene Testis-determining factor controls the development of male sex

 Molecular Weight